This article was last updated on Oct. 7, 2021.

 What will I pay for Medicare Advantage?

 You’ll still have costs associated with Medicare Part B and you may have an additional premium for your Medicare Advantage plan, which varies based on the insurance company you choose.
-But, unlike Original Medicare, Medicare Advantage plans come with an out-of-pocket maximum — meaning there’s a limit on your annual Medicare expenses.
+Medicare Advantage plans come with an out-of-pocket maximum — meaning there’s a limit on your annual Medicare expenses.

 Prescription Drug Coverage: Part D

-If you choose to enroll just in Original Medicare, or your plan does not offer prescription drug coverage, you’ll likely want to consider Part D. This component of Medicare is provided by a private insurance company and covers prescription drugs.
+If you choose to enroll just in Original Medicare, or your plan does not offer prescription drug coverage, you’ll likely want to consider Part D Opens in a new window.
+It’s easiest to purchase Part D from a private insurance company, like Wellmark, at the same time you enroll in a Medicare plan, or add it during the Medicare Annual Enrollment Period.

 How does Part D work?

-Private insurance companies may offer different Part D plans, each of which have a different list of drugs (known as a formulary) that will be covered.
+Private insurance companies may offer different Part D plans, each of which have a different list of covered drugs (known as a formulary).
 You’ll usually pay a monthly premium for this coverage but may also be responsible for a deductible and some out-of-pocket costs.

 Finally, with all the costs associated with the different parts of Original Medicare, you might want some assistance with out-of-pocket costs.
-That’s where Medicare supplement plans come in (if you haven't chosen to enroll in a Medicare Advantage plan, that is).
+That’s where Medicare Supplement plans come in Opens in a new window (if you haven't chosen to enroll in a Medicare Advantage plan, that is).
+The best time to enroll in a Medicare Supplement plan is when you’re newly eligible for Medicare, during your seven-month Initial Enrollment Period.
+You can switch your Medicare Supplement plan at any time, but you may need to answer health questions.

-Medicare supplement plans are designed to cover what's leftover after Original Medicare pays your claim, including any copays or deductibles.
-Medicare supplement plans are standardized, meaning a supplement plan offered by two different insurers will have the same coverage details.
-You’ll pay a monthly premium for Medicare supplement benefits, which changes based on the level of coverage you select.
+Medicare Supplement plans are designed to cover what's left over after Original Medicare pays your claim, including any copays or deductibles.
+Medicare Supplement plans are standardized, meaning a Medicare Supplement plan offered by two different insurers will have the same coverage details.
+You’ll pay a monthly premium for Medicare Supplement benefits, which changes based on the level of coverage you select.

 Learn more about your Medicare options